DPI is an USB to 3V3 TTL serial interface designed to get the access to the Acme boards debug port.

 A simple terminal emulator available on Linux is minicom.

-On Ubuntu distribution you can install it using Synaptic or apt-get install by typing:
+On Ubuntu/Debian distributions you can install it by typing:

 Type CTRL-A followed by O to show the configuration panel.
 Then select Serial port setup and access to the serial port configuration.